-Counties located in the northern Croatia, and Slovenian regions in the tourist area of thermal Pannonian Slovenia concentrate their tourist products on thermal springs with spas, gastronomic and oenological tourism, heritage tourism, and rural tourism.
+Counties located in the northern Croatia, and Slovenian regions in the tourist area of thermal Pannonian Slovenia concentrate their tourist products on thermal springs with spas, gastronomic and enological tourism, heritage tourism, and rural tourism.
 The tourist area of Ljubljana and central Slovenia and Zagreb on the Croatian side, are forming their tourist offers on business and city tourism, cultural and creative tourism, and gastronomy, while Karlovačka County is focusing on green (eco), active, and sports tourism.
 Although the regions, counties, cities and municipalities recognise the local potentials for development of tourism, they were not successful enough in increasing the relevance and quality of products and services and building cross-border and multisectoral relations between stakeholders that would enable knowledge exchange, collaboration platforms, and joint learning actions.
+Besides seasonality, tourism in the Programme is facing new social and environmental challenges that require a mental and organisational shift towards more responsible, resilient, and sustainable tourism.